 The association has now 250 members (national authorities, industrial and associate members).

-The QMS implemented by GISMAN is applicable to design, manufacture, supply and installation of marine and river aids and data equipment together with associated services and equipment.
+The scope of this approval is applicable to: design, manufacture, supply and installation of marine and river navigational aids, mooring solutions and data equipment, along with associated services and equipment.